OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 **Benefits:**

 - It allows access to public key parameters (such as `{e,n}` for an RSA public key) and contextual information such as an algorithm and OID.
 - It's more flexible than certificate pinning.
 The pin can be calculated long before the certificate is issued and if policy allows, the certificate can be renewed with the same key to avoid breaking pinning.
-The latter is a bad key management practice and should only be used in an emergency..
+The latter is a bad key management practice and should only be used in an emergency.

 **Downsides:**